BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Anselm.md

 - Anselm argues that a genuine concern for moral rightness in itself requires us to transcend our natural desire for happines
+- two primary affections that Anselm ascribes to the will:
+    - the affection for advantage
+    - the affection for justice.
+- If we had only the will to happiness, we could not be blamed for pursuing happiness through unjust means; for if we believed that these unjust means promoted happiness, we could not avoid pursuing them.
+In order to be open to praise and blame for acting justly and unjustly, we must have a will to justice that is independent of the will to happiness.
+The affection for justice causes us to will something that is not directed towards ourselves.
+It manifests freedom in the will, because an agent who is capable of choosing the just rather than the advantageous is not necessitated by nature to pursue only his own advantage